e4st-dev/E4ST.jl/docs/src/types/modifications/reserve-requirement.md

 **Expressions for Reserve Requirement**

-The reserve requirement mod includes an input file that indicates how much reserves each region (e.g. baa, state, nerc) needs by year.
-Simply, the modification sets up a constraint that says the amount of reservers avaialble in each region, year, and hour combination must be greater than what is specified by the the reserve margin.
+The reserve requirement mod includes requirements file that indicates how much reserves each region (e.g. baa, state, nerc) needs in each year.
+Simply, the modification sets up a constraint that says available generating capacity in each region, year, and hour combination must be greater than what is specified by the the reserve margin.

-To set up this equation, we use the reserve margin to calculate how much power needs to be available.
+To set up this equation, we use the reserve margins from the requirements file to calculate how much power needs to be available.
 First, find the maximum hourly load at each bus.

 $$
 \